chrisdefazio/horsesounds/README.md

 # horsesounds

-To help me Vue.js.
+To help me learn Vue.js.

-Inspired by that weird place on Youtube where apparently people just upload horse sounds.
+Inspired by beer...and that weird place on Youtube where apparently people just upload horse sounds.
-We've all been there.

 ## Build Setup